Ronald Hunter

+Early life and education

 Hunter was born in Boston, Massachusetts, and raised in the suburb of Brookline.
+He earned a Bachelor of Arts degree from the University of Pennsylvania, and a Master of Fine Arts degree from New York University.

+Career

+Until 1979, he performed roles in mostly New York City stage productions, like Lord Hastings in the Broadway production of Richard III.

+He portrayed a minor role in the 1979 film The Seduction of Joe Tynan, starring Alan Alda.

 Most of his credits were television appearances.
-Until 1979, he performed roles in mostly New York City stage productions, like Lord Hastings in the Broadway production of Richard III.
-He previously appeared in One Life to Live, the PBS docudrama The Edelin Conversation as Dr. Kenneth Edelin, and Kojak as "a perennial undergraduate".
-His first major television appearance was The Lazarus Syndrome, co-starring Louis Gossett Jr. He portrayed a minor role in the 1979 film The Seduction of Joe Tynan, starring Alan Alda.
-He also co-starred in the 1980s PBS miniseries, Three Sovereigns for Sarah, and the pilot film of the CBS series Cagney and Lacey as Harvey Lacey.
+He appeared in One Life to Live, the PBS docudrama The Edelin Conversation as Dr. Kenneth Edelin, and Kojak as "a perennial undergraduate".
+His first major television appearance was The Lazarus Syndrome, co-starring Louis Gossett Jr. He also co-starred in the 1980s PBS miniseries, Three Sovereigns for Sarah, and the pilot film of the CBS series Cagney and Lacey as Harvey Lacey.
 He portrayed one of the case suspects in the 1988 made-for-television film Internal Affairs, starring Richard Crenna.
 He also appeared in Along Came Polly (2004), Law & Order (1991) and The Big Bang Theory (2008).

+Death

 Hunter died of heart and kidney failure on December 3, 2013, aged 70, at the Woodland Hills Medical Center in Los Angeles, California.
 He was survived by his three children, two grandchildren and sister.